 | Mobile and technology | MWC Barcelona, Web Summit | Connectivity, mobile-first, new platforms |

-Attending a conference or festival involves a significant investment in time, budget and human resources.
-According to HubSpot (2026), 68% of B2B marketers consider in-person events the most effective lead-generation channel — even more so than content marketing and email marketing.
+Attending a conference or festival involves a significant investment in terms of time, budget and human resources.
+According to research by HubSpot (2026), 68% of B2B marketers consider in-person events the most effective lead generation channel, outperforming even content marketing and email marketing.

-To maximize your return on investment, here are some best practices:
+To maximize return on investment, here are some best practices:

 - Set measurable goals: number of contacts to acquire, partnerships to explore, sessions to attend

-- Prepare your networking: identify key speakers and attendees to meet in advance, using the event’s official app
+- Prepare your networking: identify key speakers and attendees to meet in advance, using the official event apps

-- Activate pre-event communication: announce your attendance on social media, reach out to prospects and clients who will be present
+- Activate pre-event communication: announce your attendance on social, reach out to prospects and clients who will be there

-- Document and share: live-tweet, post on LinkedIn, write session notes to share with your team
+- Document and share: live tweeting, LinkedIn posts, session notes to share with the team

-- Follow up within 48 hours: contact all new leads acquired within two days of the event’s close
+- Follow up within 48 hours: contact every new lead acquired within two days of the event ending

-A cross-cutting theme at nearly every 2026 event is artificial intelligence.
-It is no longer an emerging trend but a well-established reality that is redefining every aspect of marketing.
+A cross-cutting theme of almost every 2026 event is artificial intelligence.
+AI is no longer an emerging trend, but an established reality that is redefining every aspect of marketing.

-According to the Forrester Predictions 2026 report, by the end of 2026 60% of digital advertising campaigns will be partially or fully managed by AI systems — from content creation to bidding optimization.
-This explains why events like AI Week Milan, SXSW and the Web Summit dedicate entire tracks to the convergence of marketing and artificial intelligence.
+According to the Forrester Predictions 2026 report, by the end of 2026 60% of digital advertising campaigns will be partially or fully managed by AI systems, from content creation to bidding optimization.
+That is why events like AI Week Milano, SXSW and Web Summit dedicate entire tracks to the convergence of marketing and artificial intelligence.

 The most discussed AI topics at 2026 events include: